Barnaby Jones: Home media

 On February 16, 2010, CBS DVD (distributed by Paramount) released season one of Barnaby Jones on DVD in Region 1 for the first time.
 The episode "The Murdering Class" has had the word "nigger" bleeped out when one of the characters speaks, although one can still hear the "n" sound of the word; because of this audio edit, the release was not called "The Complete First Season".
 The episodes on the DVD include their broadcast trailers.
 This edit also exists on the VEI release.

 As of September 2014, this release has been discontinued and is out of print.

 On May 4, 2015, Visual Entertainment announced it had acquired the rights to the series in Region 1.
 It was subsequently announced that VEI would release Barnaby Jones—The Complete Collection on DVD on December 15, 2015.
-The 45-disc set features all 179 episodes of the series as well as a bonus prequel episode.
+The 45-disc set features all 179 episodes (sourced from both network and syndication analog videotape masters for Seasons 2-8 made in the 1970’s and early-1980’s; Season 1 is the 2010 digital remaster with the bleeped out word) of the series as well as a bonus prequel episode.

 In other media

 Film

-During the mid-1990s, Meriwether and Shera expressed interest in a Barnaby Jones reunion television movie, but could not talk Ebsen into joining the project.
-However, in 1993, Ebsen reprised the role of Barnaby Jones in the film The Beverly Hillbillies, adapted from Ebsen's television series of the same name (Jim Varney played Jed Clampett, the role that Ebsen had played on the television series, in the film).
+In 1993, Ebsen reprised the role of Barnaby Jones in the film The Beverly Hillbillies, adapted from Ebsen's television series of the same name (Jim Varney played Jed Clampett, the role that Ebsen had played on the television series, in the film).
 It was Ebsen's final theatrical appearance.
+After that film, Meriwether and Shera expressed interest in a Barnaby Jones reunion television movie, but could not talk Ebsen into joining the project.

 Reruns

+From 1978 to 1983, Barnaby Jones began broadcasting in off-net syndication.

 Beginning September 3, 2019, MeTV began broadcasting Barnaby Jones reruns.